800-538-4878 Text Us Now!

 Airbags Are Dangerous To Children

 Airbags, designed to protect adults during crashes, can pose a significant danger to young passengers due to their size and weight.
-Children in the front seat are more vulnerable to injuries or even fatalities if an airbag deploys during an accident.
-To minimize this risk, it is crucial to adhere to the age and height recommended by manufacturers and Florida Highway Safety And Motor Vehicles, ensuring that children are of an appropriate size and age before permitting them to occupy the front seat.
+Airbag injuries to the face can be particularly severe for children in the front seat, as they are more vulnerable to injury or even fatalities if an airbag deploys during an accident.
+The force of airbag deployment can cause serious head injuries, neck trauma, and chest injuries in children whose bodies are not large enough to withstand the impact.
+To minimize this risk, it is crucial to adhere to the age and height recommended by manufacturers and the Florida Highway Safety and Motor Vehicles, ensuring that children are of an appropriate size and age before permitting them to occupy the front seat.

 The Front Seat Is Not Designed For Children

 By following child car seat laws and using federally approved child safety seats in the rear seats, parents can significantly reduce the likelihood of injury or harm to their children in the event of an accident.
+Safety researchers and emergency responders consistently emphasize that proper restraint in the back seat is the most effective way to protect children during crashes.
 Prioritizing their safety above all else, parents should patiently wait until their children reach the appropriate age and size to sit in the front seat, ensuring a safer and more secure travel experience for their precious little ones.

 Has Your Child Been Injured In A Car Accident?
 Contact A Florida Personal Injury Attorney Near You

 If your child has suffered injuries in a car accident within the state of Florida, regardless of the cause – be it product liability, negligence of another driver, or improperly secured child restraints – it is vital to seek immediate legal assistance.
-Your child’s well-being is of utmost importance, and at Abrahamson & Uiterwyk, our experienced personal injury attorneys are here to offer their help and support.
-With an in-depth understanding of Florida’s personal injury laws and a commitment to safeguarding the rights of injured children, our team will advocate fiercely on your behalf.
+Your child’s well-being is of utmost importance, and at Abrahamson & Uiterwyk, our licensed and experienced personal injury attorneys are here to offer their help and support.
+With an in-depth understanding of Florida’s personal injury laws and a commitment to safeguarding the rights of injured children, our trusted and reputable team will advocate fiercely on your behalf.
 By reaching out to Abrahamson & Uiterwyk, you can be confident that a compassionate and experienced legal team stands beside you, dedicated to pursuing the rightful compensation your child deserves and providing guidance throughout this challenging time.
+We offer same-day response to inquiries and work on a no-fee unless we win basis, ensuring affordable access to expert legal representation.
 Your child’s health and future are our priority, so don’t hesitate to contact the nearby car accident lawyers at Abrahamson & Uiterwyk for expert legal representation and the pursuit of justice.